mzajcev/mzajcev/README.md

 ### Hi there 👋

+My name is Matthias Zajcev and I am from Cologne, Germany.
+I'm a University of Applied Sciences Cologne graduate and currently focussing on my Masters degree.
+I love to extend and generate new knowledge in various fields to become an expert in Data Science with focus on Natural Language Processing and Machine Learning.
-Here's a bit about me:
+Here's a bit more about me:

 ```python
 matthias = {